AbdullahZuhair21/OSCP-Notes/README.md

   4- Update the database --> ./windows-exploit-suggester.py --update
   5- ./windows-exploit-suggester.py --database <updatedDB.xls> --systeminfo <sysinfo.txt>

-- Stored Passwrods
+- Stored Passwords
 - check the registry. you may find a default password
 -     reg query HKLM /f password /t REG_SZ /s
 - if you find any default password run the following
 -     reg query "HKLM\SOFTWARE\Microsoft\Windows NT\Currentversion\Winlogon"
-- if there is ssh running on the system use the found credentials to login
+- if SSH is running on the system use the found credentials to login

 **keep in mind to check the permissions in windows like icacls, icacls root.txt /grant <username>:F (this will grant full access to a file)**